Sustainable Development in the Operational Approaches of Outdoor Sports Providers in Southern Aveyron

 This framework highlights “4 structural pillars” (p.
 163) that describe the practices of service providers in the outdoor sports sector, which we will summarize below:

-• “Practical logic” (p.
+- “Practical logic” (p.
 164): refers to the various behaviors adopted by the service provider in their interactions with clients during the service delivery process (Vachée et al., 2004).

-• “Organizational logic” (p.
-165): encompasses all behaviors related to the management of the service provider’s operations, including management, marketing, human resources, and so on.
+- “Organizational logic” (p.
+165): encompasses all behaviors related to the management of the service provider’s operations, including management, marketing, human resources, and so on…

 We link each of these areas to sustainable development to identify the various practices implemented by the stakeholders.
-This adapted framework for professional action served as a guiding principle for analyzing the strategic dimension of the stakeholder.
+This adapted framework for professional action served as a guiding principle for analyzing the strategic dimension of each stakeholder.

 Results

 Similar to the service providers in the Vercors studied by Perrin-Malterre (2014), it appears that for our eight service providers in Aveyron, “the region is viewed as a place to live that offers a superior quality of life.
-It is at once a space for sports and a space for communion with nature” (Perrin-Malterre, 2014, citing Bouahouala, 2001, p.
+It is at once a space for sports and a space for connecting with nature” (Perrin-Malterre, 2014, citing Bouahouala, 2001, p.
 236).

 Their career paths are just as varied: some of them have always known they were meant for outdoor sports, while others are changing careers and find in their new profession a way to “start over”: